Doe Lea branch line

 The Doe Lea branch is a mothballed railway line in Derbyshire, England.
-It connected the Derbyshire towns of Chesterfield, Staveley and Bolsover to the Nottinghamshire town of Mansfield.
-It also had a branch line to Creswell via the Derbyshire town of Clowne.
+It connected the Derbyshire towns of Chesterfield, Staveley and Bolsover to Mansfield Woodhouse and Mansfield.
+It also had a branch line to Staveley, from Creswell via Clowne.

-The single track line follows the valley of the River Doe Lea for much of its route.
+The single track line followed the valley of the River Doe Lea for much of its route.

 Construction

 The branch was constructed from north to south in three stages over 27 years.